 - Installed upgraded point-of-sale system for retail fueling

 - Resurfaced approximately 4,000 square feet of concrete drive slab

-CGRS provided design, specifications, construction oversight, and environmental services for an aviation fuel system.
-Services and system design included the following:
+CGRS provided design, specifications, construction oversight and environmental services for an aviation fuel system.
+Services and system design included:

 - Four 30,000-gallon Jet-A tanks